Skip to content

 1.1 Reset Admin Password

-The password of a regular user can be reset directly by the system admin, but if the system admin forgets their password, the admin tool provided by DataFlux Func needs to be used to reset it.
+Passwords for regular users can be reset directly by the system administrator.
+However, if the system administrator forgets their own password, they need to use the admin tool provided with DataFlux Func to reset it.

 For details, please refer to Deployment and Maintenance / Admin Tools

-DataFlux Func automatically updates the database structure during installation/upgrade and records the current database structure version sequence.
+During installation/upgrade, DataFlux Func automatically updates the database structure and records the current database structure version sequence number.

-In some cases, if this sequence is incorrect, it may cause the system to fail to start normally.
-In such cases, the admin tool needs to be used to correct it.
+In some cases, if this sequence number is incorrect, it may cause the system to fail to start normally.
+At this time, the admin tool needs to be used to correct it.

-If you are not sure what this is, please consult the official documentation before proceeding
+If you don't know what this is, please consult the official documentation before proceeding

 The specific commands are as follows: